Slicer/Slicer/Docs/developer_guide/modules/segmentations.md

 - `Segmentation_ContainedRepresentationNames`: names of segmentation representations (separated by `|` character) that should be displayed.
 Common representation names include `Binary labelmap`, `Closed surface`, `Planar contours`, `Fractional labelmap`.
 - `Segmentation_ConversionParameters`: parameters for algorithms that compute requested representations.
 Each parameter definition is separated by the `&` character.
 A parameter definition consists of parameter name, value, and description text, separated by `|` character.
-- `Segmentation_MasterRepresentation`: defines what representation is stored in the file.
+- `Segmentation_SourceRepresentation`: defines what representation is stored in the file.
 It is most commonly `Binary labelmap`, but there are other representations, too, which are stored in an image volume - such as `Fractional labelmap`.
 - `Segmentation_ReferenceImageExtentOffset`: This field allows storing an image with arbitrary extent in a NRRD file.
 NRRD file only stores size of the volume.
 This field stores voxel coordinates (separated by spaces), therefore the extent can be computed as `[ReferenceImageExtentOffsetI, ReferenceImageExtentOffsetI+sizeI-1, ReferenceImageExtentOffsetJ, ReferenceImageExtentOffsetJ+sizeJ-1, ReferenceImageExtentOffsetK, ReferenceImageExtentOffsetk+sizeK-1]`.

 #### Segment custom fields